 This map shows the airport of departure and the intended destination of the flight.
 The line between the airports does not

 display the exact flight path.

-Distance from London-Heathrow Airport to Innsbruck-Kranebitten Airport as the crow flies is 966 km (604 miles).
+Distance from London Airport to Innsbruck-Kranebitten Airport as the crow flies is 966 km (604 miles).